gajabaar/gajabaar/2021-overview.markdown

 ### Statistics:

-This year we used a different approached where we accepted everyone who applied and showed up for the interview.
+This year we used a different approach where we accepted everyone who applied and showed up for the interview.

 Out of 35 applications, 29 attended the interview.

-Out of 29 applicants, 3 finished all the assigned tasks.
+Out of 29 applicants, 4 finished all the assigned tasks.

 Final Syllabus: [Available at Notion](https://www.notion.so/2021-gajabaar-Syllabus-506096d6d54840f593748897dd52119e)